 A primary care home is a person-centred medical care setting, such as a family doctor’s office, where people establish a long-term relationship with a doctor or nurse practitioner who provides and directs their medical care.

-If you and your doctor or nurse practitioner decide together that you might benefit, the team of health care professionals can also be involved.
+If you and your doctor or nurse practitioner decide together that you might benefit, other health care professionals on the team can also be involved.

-These community teams consist of a variety of health care professionals who work with your doctor or nurse practitioner to support your total care.
+These community teams consist of a variety of health care professionals, including your doctor or nurse practitioner, to support your total care.
 Referrals to the team will be based on your health care needs.

 As well as your doctor or nurse practitioner, teams may include: